wwarne/dvmn_async_lesson5/README_EN.md

 ### Chat settings

 You can pass settings as environmental variables or as command line parameters.

 If you pass some parameter with both methods - command line parameter be used.

+You can change default parametesrs by edit `defaults.py` file.

 | env parameter |  command-line parameter | default value |  description  |